lostintangent/awesome-liveshare/README.md

 - [Code Time](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode) - Automatically track how you spend your time coding, including the time spent in Live Share sessions ([example](https://twitter.com/brettmstevens/status/1103809321702313984)).
 - [Live Share Pomodoro](https://marketplace.visualstudio.com/items?itemName=lostintangent.vsls-pomodoro) - Provides a shared Pomodoro timer for everyone in the Live Share session, which can help add some structure to your pairing workflow ([example](https://twitter.com/lostintangent/status/1115847842453762049)).
+- [Live Share Mob Timer](https://marketplace.visualstudio.com/items?itemName=pluralsight.live-share-mob-timer) - Provides a shared mob timer for everyone in the Live Share session, and notifies you when it's time to switch "drivers".
+Brought to you by the awesome folks at Pluralsight!

 #### Version Control